ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 1.23.80.
 SEND$ VARIABLE-TO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sends the contents of the specified variable as an outbound message on a VIRTEL line.
 The name of the destination line is specified indirectly through a VIRTEL transaction.
-A SEND$ VARIABLE-TO instruction is equivalent to an “OPTION$ instructions”, page 189 instruction followed by a SEND$ TO instruction in the case where OPTION$ specifies only a variable name.
+A SEND$ VARIABLE-TO instruction is equivalent to an :ref:`“OPTION$ instructions” <#_V456UG_OPTION$>`  instruction followed by a SEND$ TO instruction in the case where OPTION$ specifies only a variable name.

 ::